×

 Healthy or Unhealthy?

-From low-fat to low-carb to coconut oil on everything, there have been so many ideas around what’s “healthy” it can be hard to discern fact from fiction.
+From low-fat to low-carb, to coconut oil on everything, there have been so many ideas around what’s “healthy” that it can be hard to discern fact from fiction.
 As such, there are many foods out there that have a bad rep that they simply don’t deserve.
 So, we’re setting the record straight.
 Here are 20 foods you thought were unhealthy but are actually good for you.

 1. Eggs